dgrunberg/Santa-2024-public/README.md

    be estimated.
 Those logistic losses did not seem to be helpful in predicting perplexity changes.

-   For amusements sake here is a long printout showing the losses for each word in the best known solution for id5, along with the predicted next word for each slot.
+   For amusements sake there is a long printout (losses_best5.txt) showing the losses for each word in the best known solution for id5, along with the predicted next word for each slot.
 It also shows what Gemma thinks is the most likely word from all words (tokens), not just ones we are allowed to use.